IntentArchitect/Docs/articles/module-building/application-settings/application-settings.md

 - Specify a distinct name for that `Settings Extension`.
 - Choose the `Settings Group` that you would like to extend in the Type drop-down (i.e. `Domain Settings`).
 - Right click on the newly created `Settings Extension` and select `Add Field`.
 Give it the name `Custom Settings Field` and choose the control type of `Checkbox`.
+- Fill in the `Hint` property to provide information about what this setting does.

 Once the Module is installed in your target Application, it will add your new field to the `Domain Settings` Group.